aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/text-options/change-character-spacing-of-excel-textbox-or-shape/_index.md

 // Load your excel file inside a workbook object const workbook = new AsposeCells.Workbook(path.join(sourceDir, "sampleChangeTextBoxOrShapeCharacterSpacing.xlsx"));

-// Access your text box which is also a shape object from shapes collection const shape = workbook.getWorksheets().get(0).getShapes().get(0);
+// Access your text box, which is also a shape object, from the shapes collection const shape = workbook.getWorksheets().get(0).getShapes().get(0);

 // Access the first font setting object via getRichFormattings() method